Endurance Performance Testing

 Q) Do I need more than one test and how often?

-A test gives you your VO2 max and training zones relative to your current aerobic fitness level.
-After applying what you’ve learnt to your training over a few weeks, it’s a good idea to get re-tested so that your training zones can be adjusted and your improvement further progressed.
-Testing is recommended every 2-4 months depending on your level and your next racing goal.
+A test gives you your training zones, VO2 max, Lactate Threshold and race predictions relative to your current fitness level.
+After applying the test results to your training over a few weeks, it’s a good idea to get re-tested so that your training can be adjusted according to your new fitness level.
+Testing is recommended every 6-16 weeks depending on your level and your next racing goal.

 Q) Anything I need to do or avoid before the test?

 You want to be well rested, healthy, hydrated and ready to perform for the test.
 Avoid strenuous efforts 24 hours prior to and do not exercise on the day before your test.
 Do not eat or drink, apart from water, at least 3-4 hours before the test.